arribass/Salesforce-Notes/App Builder/AppBuilder.md

 Chatter is a collaboration tool that allows users to communicate with each other in real time.
 It is integrated with Salesforce and can be used to share information, files, and updates with other users.

+Features of Chatter:

+- Chatter Groups: Users can create and join groups to collaborate on specific topics or projects.
+- Out of Office: Allows users to set their status to out of office and automatically notify other users when they are unavailable.

 ## Business Logic and Process Automation

 ### Given a scenario, demonstrate the use of formula fields to meet stated business requirements